Seabird Half Rater: History

+The Class was adopted by the Donaghadee Sailing Club, on the east coast of Northern Ireland, in 1901 under the name of 'The Seashells' and by Gourock YC, on the Clyde, under the title of 'The Gaels' in 1905.
+In 1902 Caernarvon SC adopted the Class and the boats were known as 'Cariads'.
+As a result of these naming conventions many of the older boats have been renamed multiple times when they've moved clubs and this is why despite the class now solely being known as “Seabirds” some boats still have “odd” names that aren't named after birds, such as Chila No.18, Valmai No.25 and Gael No.38.

-Within a year or two the Class was adopted by the Donaghadee Sailing Club under the name of 'The Seashells' and by Gourock YC under the title of 'The Gaels'.
-Inter club racing was first held on the waters of Belfast Lough during the summer of 1902 when a fleet of 17 Seabirds competed over a weeks worth of racing which gained considerable praise from the yachting press.
+Inter club racing was first held on the waters of Belfast Lough during the summer of 1902 when a fleet of 17 Seabirds competed over a weeks worth of racing which gained considerable praise from the yachting press as one of the first international sailing events.
 Further inter club racing was held in the Menai Strait in August 1903 and returned to Belfast Lough during the summer of 1904.
 There was great enthusiasm at this time and the 1902 August edition of The Yachtsman reporting on the Menai Strait Regattas states "none of the Threequarter Raters which generally give good sport at the Regattas were able to sail down but the Seabirds managed to arrive by rail in time for the first day at Caernarvon".

-In 1902 Caernarvon SC adopted the Class and the boats were known as 'Cariads'.

-Some years later the Class was adopted by West Kirby Sailing Club, Liverpool Yacht Club and Wallasey Yacht Club.
 By the time the Seabirds, Seashells and Cariads O.D.
-Association was formed in the autumn of 1905 to keep the One Design concept intact 31 boats had been built.
+Association was formed in the autumn of 1905 to keep the One Design concept intact, 26 boats had been built by 3 different boat builders, so it was decided that a class should be formed, to prevent any deviation from the original design.
+Following the formation of association to govern the construction and racing of the class, 6 new boats were built for the members of the Gourock Yacht Club who adopted the class in 1905 and the Liverpool Bay Y.C., followed with an order for 6 more boats to be built in 1906.
 In 1908 R. Perry & Son, Birkenhead were appointed sail makers, their price being £3 19s 6d for a full suit.